aliahan/SatInView/README.md

 grpcurl -plaintext -d {\"get_location\":{}} 192.168.100.1:9200 SpaceX.API.Device.Device/Handle
 ```

-The GPS location is requied to calculate and estimate the selected and serving satellites in post-processing.
+The GPS location is required to calculate and estimate the selected and serving satellites in post-processing.

 ## Gather new data

-Run `main.py` to collect the latency data to Starlink gateway (`100.64.0.1`) and the satellite tragetory data from the obstruction map.
+Run `main.py` to collect the latency data to the Starlink gateway (`100.64.0.1`) and the satellite trajectory data from the obstruction map.

 By default, the data structure of the collected data is as follows: